somexpert/linux-setup/README.md

 =======================

 - [ ] Atom
-- [ ] Chrome
+- [ ] Chrome or chromium
-- [x] Make symlinks to dotfiles instead of copying them
-- [x] Figure out a system for having a file or multiple files for local-only configs (aliases, vars, etc)
 - [ ] Make options for limiting scope of setup script
-- [x] Install pip
-- [ ] Correct i3 installation
 - [ ] Make debian version of script/s
-- [x] Make zshell default shell
-- [ ] Install fuzzy finder
+- [ ] Update README to be current with installation script
-- [x] Install autocomplete plugin for nvim

 Added/Changed